Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 Februari 2026 05.38.03 UTC
+- WIB: Senin, 23 Februari 2026 06.36.30 UTC
-- WITA: Senin, 23 Februari 2026 06.38.03 UTC
+- WITA: Senin, 23 Februari 2026 07.36.30 UTC
-- WIT: Senin, 23 Februari 2026 07.38.03 UTC
+- WIT: Senin, 23 Februari 2026 08.36.30 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: funny
+Kategori: technology